Training

 Upon successful completion, you should be able to:

-2. Use comparisons to determine height, weight, distance, dimensions, brands,
+2. Use comparisons to determine height, weight, distance, dimensions, and brands.

 6. Make your observations actionable